Eintracht Frankfurt Basketball

 It is the men's basketball department of Eintracht Frankfurt, a major multi-sport club.

 There is a close cooperation between Eintracht Frankfurt and the nearby Skyliners Frankfurt.
 To be more competitive, the two clubs have merged their top youth teams.

+History

+The club was founded in 1954.
+In 1966-67 they managed to win promotion to the National League for the following season staying for 2 years.
+In 1978-79 they won the 2.
+Basketball Bundesliga and returned to the top flight of German basketball.